define957/manysvms/README.md

 ## SVMs for classification

++ Support Vector Machine for Multi-classification (One versus Rest strategy)
++ + [Rcpp acceleration is available]
++ Least Squares Support Vector Machine for Multi-classification (One versus Rest strategy)
++ + [Rcpp acceleration is available]
 + Twin-SVM for binary classification
 + + [Rcpp acceleration is available]
 + Twin-SVM for Multi-classification (One versus Rest strategy)